Dash0 Raises $110M Series B at $1B Valuation

 1. The standard library logging module

-The standard logging module is where most Python applications start, and for good reason.
+The standard logging module is where most Python applications start.
 It ships with Python, every third-party framework and library emits logs through it, and the entire ecosystem of handlers, formatters, and integrations (including OpenTelemetry) is built around its interfaces.

 Even if you end up adopting a different library for your application code, you'll still interact with the logging module because that's what your dependencies use under the hood.